Marinid Tombs, the Mysterious Necropolis of Fez

 photography by: Omri Westmark

-The verdant cemetery and a distant view of the Marinid tombs
+The verdant cemetery and the distant view of the Marinid tombs

 photography by: Omri Westmark